Thank you for your response

 For obtaining a refund of tax paid on deemed exports, the supplier or recipient is required to file an application in Form GST RFD – 01 with supporting documents.
-Manual filing and processing of refund claims in case of deemed export supplies are permitted till the refund module is fully operational.
+Online filing and processing of refund claims in case of deemed export supplies are allowed.
 The refund claim can be filed within two years from the date on which return relating to such deemed export supplies is furnished electronically.

 Deemed export supplies are required to be disclosed in Table 6C of Form GSTR – 1.
 The registered dealer has to give invoice details and tax paid on such supplies.